 The American spouse who files for a spouse visa on behalf of a foreign wife or husband will act as a sponsor.
 This means that he or she must meet certain requirements.
 Among these, having a minimum income in order to support the other spouse upon arrival.
 The minimum annual income is set at a little over 21,000 USD, however, one must know that each US state has its own conditions.
 Also, this amount depends on whether the foreign spouse has children, but also on the living conditions of the American spouse and the number of members in the household.

-If you want to immigrate to Miami with your spouse, our lawyers here can offer specific information on the requirements applicable in the State of Florida.
+If you want to immigrate to USA with your spouse, our lawyers here can offer specific information on the requirements applicable in the State of Florida.

 The following timeline should be considered when applying for a spouse visa for the United States: